 The Mystery of the Exploding Teeth and Other Curiosities from the History of Medicine by Thomas Morris

 You probably know by know that I like reading really weird nonfiction.
 Past topics have included plagues, dinosaurs, microbes, cremation, and zombifying parasites.
 Obviously, I have to read this, because I just need some new weird facts in my life.
 Also, fun fact: I recently had to have emergency wisdom tooth surgery because my dentist was worried one of them might explode.
 So, I need answers.

 The Tale of the Dueling Neurosurgeons: The History of the Human Brain as Revealed by True Stories of Trauma, Madness, and Recovery by Sam Kean

 I have weirdly read quite a few books about medicine and the human brain.
 Possibly because I work in the neurology department of a large medical center (not a doctor), or maybe because I have MS (a disease which causes damage to my own brain).
 Either way, I think brains are fascinating and this sounds like a really interesting book.

 Ok, that’s it for this month!
 There is no possible way I will finish all of these (because the Grant biography is over a thousand pages and I’m still finishing up The Stand, which is even longer).
 But I’m going to try!
 And most likely read some fiction.
 I have no idea what my mental state will be like after tomorrow, but hopefully we all survive Election Day this year and we can have a relatively good month.

-What are you reading for Nonfiction November?
-Are there any nonfiction books I should add to my TBR for this month?
+What are you planning on reading this month?
+Do you have any nonfiction recommendations you think I should add to my list?